madesina2025/triplens-countries-explorer/README.md

    Raw JSON/CSV data is persisted to Amazon S3 as the system of record.

 3. **Warehouse Ingestion**
-   Snowflake ingests raw data from S3 into staging and raw tables.
+   Snowflake ingests raw data from MINIO (S3) into staging and raw tables.

 4. **Transformation**
    dbt models apply cleaning, enrichment, and joins to create curated datasets.